rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The officiant and witnesses to the marriage.

-• The signatures of the couples, witnesses, and the officiant.
+• The signatures of the bride, groom, witnesses, and the officiant.

 • The marriage license’s issuance date.